fakeveliu/fakeveliu.github.io/docs/index.markdown

 ---

 # **Computer Systems**
-These are some of the more challenging projects I did in CMU's Introduction to Computer Systems[^1] course, all of which built up my understanding of essential concepts used in computer systems.
+These are some of the more challenging projects I did in CMU's Introduction to Computer Systems[^1] course, all written in C. They introduced me to many essential concepts used in computer systems.

 ## Malloc Lab
 A dynamic memory allocator that efficiently reproduces the `malloc`, `free`, `realloc`, and `calloc` library functions.
 My task in this lab was to write these function from scratch to satisfy some performance benchmarks, which required a relatively good grasp of the low-level memory layout.